BlkInput/blkline/README.md

-# 🤖 Beebo
+# 🤖 BlkLine

 > A serious Discord bot for starting, watching, and worshipping your Exaroton Minecraft server.

-**Beebo** is a sleek, focused bot built to remotely control and monitor a Minecraft server hosted on Exaroton.
-With automatic status checks, rich status embeds, and secure command-based startup, Beebo is perfect for private communities or server admins who don’t want to rely on flaky browser sessions.
+**BlkLine** is a sleek, focused bot built to remotely control and monitor a Minecraft server hosted on Exaroton.
+With automatic status checks, rich status embeds, and secure command-based startup, BlkLine is perfect for private communities or server admins who don’t want to rely on flaky browser sessions.

 ---

 ## ✨ Features

 - 🛰️ **Scheduled Server Checks**
-  Beebo automatically checks if your server is online every few hours and announces it when it wakes.
+  BlkLine automatically checks if your server is online every few hours and announces it when it wakes.

 - 📟 **Manual Status Command**
   Use `!mcstatus` in Discord to check player count, online status, and who's currently connected.